General Contact Information

-Note: U.S. students get use to uniforms quite quickly; in Thailand, uniforms are the norm for those attending school at all levels; students in uniform 'blend in' better while in uniform than other foreign nationals visiting or living in Thailand; uniforms are also easy to wear and to maintain; a more detailed 'packing list' and 'packing tip guide' will be distributed and discussed during the parents orientation meeting.
+Note: U.S. students get used to uniforms quite quickly.
+In Thailand, uniforms are the norm for those attending school at all levels; students in uniform 'blend in' better while in uniform than other foreign nationals visiting or living in Thailand; uniforms are also easy to wear and to maintain.
+A more detailed 'packing list' and 'packing tip guide' will be distributed and discussed during the parents' orientation meeting.

-Loyola University Maryland pays a $200 multiple-entry student visa fee for each student.
 Loyola personnel will deliver all visa applications to the Thai embassy in Washington D.C. for processing.
 The actual Thai visa will be affixed to each student’s passport.
 If a student loses his or her passport then he/she will be responsible for purchasing a new Thai visa and U.S. passport.
-Note: Passports must be valid for an additional six months beyond our November 2013 return from Thailand.
+Note: Passports must be valid for an additional six months beyond the student's return from Thailand.
 If a passport expires any time earlier then it must be renewed prior to any visa requests.

 Summary Expense Information**